maorleger/mastermind/README.md

+# HaskellMind

-# A Haskell implementation of Mastermind
+# A Haskell and Elm implementation of Mastermind

 ## This game emulates a game of [Mastermind](https://en.wikipedia.org/wiki/Mastermind_(board_game)) with three different modes: